Pattern recognition in the nucleation kinetics of non-equilibrium self-assembly

-The connection between self-assembly and neural network computation raises a great many questions that will be productive for further exploration, but perhaps the broadest one is a variant on Anderson’s observation that `more is different' \autocite{anderson1972more}.
-Anderson was referring to the fact that when systems containing a great many copies of the same simple component are considered, as in statistical mechanics or fluid dynamics to take canonical examples, phenomena that are best understood at a higher level may emerge.
-Biology seems to (also) explore a different sense of `more is different’: in many cases, it makes use of just a few copies of a great many different types of components\autocite{hartwell1999modular}.
-Here too there may be phenomena that naturally emerge in the ‘large $N$ limit’: robustness, programmability, and information-processing.
-Such things are best explored in information-rich model systems devoid of the distracting complexities of biology, and this is what is provided by DNA nanotechnology.
-Indeed, there is already evidence for ‘more is different’ phenomena that can occur when scaling up the number of components: whereas self-assembled few-component DNA structures are often sensitive to sequence details and molecular purity, thus taking years to refine experimentally, DNA origami\autocite{Rothemund2006-ca} uses hundreds of components and usually works on the first try, even with unpurified strands, imprecise stoichiometry, and no sequence optimization.
-Similarly, uniquely-addressed multi-component single-stranded tile systems\autocite{wei_complex_2012,ke_three-dimensional_2012,ong2017programmable} have robustly scaled up to thousands of components due to the richness of the molecular information -- leading to proposals of heterogeneity as a defining principle for biological self-assembly\autocite{sartori2020lessons}.
-Our work adds sophisticated information-processing as a new emergent phenomenon for self-assembly which gains highly programmable and potentially learnable phase boundaries to solve specific pattern recognition problems in the multicomponent limit, as found earlier in large $N$ neural networks~\autocite{Amit1985-as}.
-Consequently, this neural network inspired perspective may help recognize and guide understanding of high-dimensional molecular systems where information-processing is deeply entangled within physical processes, whether in biology or in molecular engineering: multicomponent liquid condensates, multicomponent active matter, and other systems might have similar programmable and learnable phase boundaries.
+The connection between self-assembly and neural network computation raises many questions for further exploration, the broadest being a variant on Anderson’s observation that `more is different' \autocite{anderson1972more}.
+Anderson was referring to the fact that systems containing many copies of the same simple component can show emergent phenomena, such as fluid dynamics, that are best understood at a higher level.
+Biology also explores another sense of `more is different’: it often makes use of a few copies of a great many different types of components\autocite{hartwell1999modular}.
+Here, new phenomena naturally emerge in the ‘large $N$ limit’: robustness, programmability, and information-processing.
+These phenomena are best explored in information-rich model systems devoid of the distracting complexities of biology.
+DNA nanotechnology provides one such platform that already hints at such ‘more types is different’ phenomena.
+For example, self-assembled few-component DNA structures are often sensitive to sequence details and molecular purity, thus taking years to refine experimentally, while DNA origami\autocite{Rothemund2006-ca} and uniquely-addressed tile systems \autocite{wei_complex_2012,ke_three-dimensional_2012,ong2017programmable} use 100s to 1000s of components and usually work on the first try, even with unpurified strands, imprecise stoichiometry, and no sequence optimization.
+Such observations suggest heterogeneity as a defining principle for biological self-assembly\autocite{sartori2020lessons}.